Scuba Diving Bali

 - Reef Check Foundation Indonesia - North and East Bali.
 East Buleleng Marine Conservation Zone established in 2009.

 - Bahtera Nusantara Foundation - North Bali.
-Established September 2000 for coastal resources conservation and sustainable development in Tejakula District, North Bali.
+Established September 2000 for coastal resources conservation and sustainable development in the Tejakula district.

 - Nusa Dua Reef Foundation - South Bali.
 Monitors the coral reefs in Nusa Dua and Tanjung Benoa through a special team in an effort to conserve marine resources in the area.
 This area is now a proposed MPA but has yet to establish an outer boundary.